Applications are accepted for the following scholarships during winter/spring of each year. Last updated December 9, 2016.

 The Niskayuna Community Service Scholarship Award (up to $1,000): established through the Niskayuna Community Foundation to recognize a graduating high school senior who is a resident of the Town of Niskayuna or of the Niskayuna School District and who has performed significant community service.

-Lou Rubin and Ike Cohen Memorial Scholarship: Assists outstanding students who plan to pursue post-secondary education in college and vocational programs.
+Lou Rubin and Ike Cohen Memorial Scholarship (up to $2,984): Assists outstanding students who plan to pursue post-secondary education in college and vocational programs.
 Applicants must be dependent children of full-time employees of designated periodical wholesaler organizations, and/or national periodical distributors, and/or publishers in specified areas east of the Mississippi River, with one year of service.

-Kevin M. Shea Memorial Scholarship ($750): Established by the Sons of the American Legion Post 1040 and the Elsmere Fire Company in memory of Kevin M. Shea.
+Kevin M. Shea Memorial Scholarship (up to $1,500): Established by the Sons of the American Legion Post 1040 and the Elsmere Fire Company in memory of Kevin M. Shea.
 This scholarship is intended for a senior at Bethlehem Central High School who has participated in student athletics and is actively involved in community service.

 Steiner Scholarship of the Waldorf School of Saratoga Springs (up to 50% of tuition): This scholarship is intended to provide assistance to minority students who are interested in attending the Waldorf School of Saratoga Springs in grades 6-8.
 For more information, please contact Waldorf School of Saratoga Springs Admissions Office by clicking here or by phone at (518) 587-2224.